nguyen124/myBuz/README.md

 Hi Bros thanks for joining me to this adventure.
 This is the goal of project: create a user-generated content like 9GAG https://en.wikipedia.org/wiki/9GAG .
 Of course our product will have something different from Back-end Architecture to GUI .
 Please feel free to contribute your idea and time.
 I hope we will go far together.
-My slogan is "I don't want to code for other people forever so why not try to do some shit".
+My slogan is "I don't want to code for other people forever so why not try to do some shit for our own".
 Hope you guys have the same passion.
 Cheer!

 # Architecture .
 Front-end Angular